GEOSwift/GEOSwift/README.md

 * The `XY` coordinate type is generally the safest and most intuitive.
 If you don't *need* Z/M, prefer keeping things 2D.
 * With the exception of decoding, see below, you usually don't need to explicitly specialize the geometry to a specific `CoordinateType`.
-The dimensionality is inferred from the initializer used (e.g. `Point(x: 1, y: 2)`, the base geometry that you are composing with (e.g. `MultiLine`, `GeometryCollection`), or the result of a geometric operation.
+The dimensionality is infered from the initializer used (e.g. `Point(x: 1, y: 2)`, the base geometry that you are composing with (e.g. `MultiLine`, `GeometryCollection`), or the result of a goemtric operation.
-* When decoding geometry from GeoJSON or WKB/WKT, you *must* specify the expected coordinate dimensions, e.g.
+* When decoding geometry directly from GeoJSON or WKB/WKT, you *must* specifiy the expected coordinate dimensions, e.g.
-  `try Geometry<XY>(wkb: wkb)`. `XY` coordinates will always work assuming the geometry is valid.
+  `try Geometry<XY>(wkb: wkb)` or `decoder.decode(GeoJSON<XY>.self, from: data)`. `XY` coordinates will always work assuming the geometry is valid.
 Higher dimensions will throw an error if they don't have the appropriate coordinates available to decode.
+* `WKBReader`/`WKTReader` can be used to read geometries of unknown coordinate types into an `AnyGeometry`.
 * GeoJSON does not support M coordinates, so you cannot decode from JSON into that coordinate type.
 * You can initialize a lower-dimensioned coordinate from a higher one assuming it has the relevant coordinates, e.g `let pointXY = Point<XY>(Point(x: 1, y: 2, z: 3))`.
 You cannot initialize a `XYM` type from a `XYZ` type or vice versa.